marzdrel/rails-style-guide/README.md

 RSpec
 -------------------

-When passing block to single spec in genral use multiline `do ... end` notation.
+When passing block to single spec in general use multiline `do ... end` notation.
 Always use double quotes around spec title.
 Do not use parenthesis after `it` method name.

 ```ruby